binnes/esp8266Workshop/en/part4/STUDIO.md

 ![Watson Studio New notebook screenshot](screenshots/WatsonStudio-NewNotebook-install.png)

-You are now ready to analyse the IoT sensor historical dataset using a Jupyter notebook and Spark.
-Proceed to the next [Jupyter Notebook section](JUPYTER.md).
+You are now ready to create the training data we will use, so proceed to the next [Training Data section](TRAINING.md).

 ***
 **Part 4** - [**Watson Studio**](STUDIO.md) - [Training Data](TRAINING.md) - [Notebooks](JUPYTER.md) - [ESP8266 model](MODEL.md)